Date of Degree

 Participants identified specific personal boundaries that should be maintained when providing spiritual care, including avoiding pushing one's personal beliefs onto a patient or family.
 Music therapists expressed a variety of opinions about how their personal beliefs affected their interactions with patients.
 These varied from "not at all" to "allows me to be open to others."
 Music therapists and chaplains expressed similarly varied responses to a question about the wearing of religious symbols when providing hospice services.

 Questions about spiritual care training methods and content revealed that music therapists were more likely to engage in on-the-job learning, or attend continuing education and conference presentations about spiritual care.
 Music therapists and chaplains also wrote about learning from patients, participating in group feedback sessions, and reading materials about spiritual care as ways to learn about spiritual care provision.

 Differences were seen between music therapists and chaplains on their understanding of the concept of "spirituality" and "spiritual care."
 There were also differences between the two groups on questions of the importance of knowing one's own background as a component of cultural competence, as well as the appropriateness of music therapists providing spiritual care/counseling.

 Ethics, Hospice, Music therapy, Spiritual care, Training

 Copyright 2013 Meganne Kathleen Masko

 Masko, Meganne Kathleen.
 "Music therapy and spiritual care in end-of-life: ethical and training issues identified by chaplains and music therapists."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.